syndesisio/fuse-online-install/README.md

 $ oc get crd
 ```

-When this command works for you without error you can call `install_ocp` to register the CRD on cluster level.
+When this command works for you without error you can call `install_ocp.sh` to register the CRD on cluster level.

 ```
 $ bash install_ocp.sh --setup